Cray-HPE/docs-csm/operations/firmware/Update_Firmware_with_FAS.md

 The Firmware Action Service (FAS) provides an interface for managing firmware versions of Redfish-enabled hardware in the system.
 FAS interacts with the Hardware State Managers (HSM), device data, and image data in order to update firmware.

-Reset Gigabyte node BMC to factory defaults if having problems with ipmitool, using Redfish, or when flashing procedures fail.
+Reset Gigabyte node BMC to factory defaults if having problems with `ipmitool`, using Redfish, or when flashing procedures fail.
 See [Set Gigabyte Node BMC to Factory Defaults](../../install/set_gigabyte_node_bmc_to_factory_defaults.md).

 FAS images contain the following information that is needed for a hardware device to update firmware versions:

 * Hardware-specific information: Contains the allowed device states and how to reboot a device if necessary.
 * Selection criteria: How to link a firmware image to a specific hardware type.
-* Image data: Where the firmware image resides in Simple Storage Service (S3) and what firmwareVersion it will report after it is successfully applied.
+* Image data: Where the firmware image resides in Simple Storage Service (S3) and what `firmwareVersion`it will report after it is successfully applied.
 See [Artifact Management](../artifact_management/Artifact_Management.md) for more information.

 ## Topics